 The work of the Apostolic Episcopal Church in the United States is divided into four Provinces: East, West, Central and South, of which the East is the parent Province, reflecting the legislative Charter held by the Church in the State of New York.
-All Provinces are currently under the aegis of the Archbishop of the United States of America.
+All Provinces are currently under the aegis of the Primate and pending administration to be announced shortly.

 ST ALBAN’S CHURCH

 The Revd.
 Deacon M.R.
 Salguero

 Meeting at Avda.
 Juan de Garay 1623, Ciudad Autónoma de Buenos Aires, Argentina